Placeholder-Software/Crowds/docs/GettingStarted/QuickStart.md

 Overcrowded includes a number of demo scenes which introduce the basic concepts of the system and demonstrate how to create some common scenarios.
 Get started with these demos by running the `Start Here` scene in the `Assets/Plugins/PlaceholderSoftware/Crowds/Demos` folder.
 If you're having trouble making an agent behave as you want in your scene try cloning the most similar demo scene and tweaking that.

-todo: check path ^

 ## How To

 The **How To** section of the docs has a number of minimal tutorials for common scenarios.
 If you're not sure how to achieve something with Overcrowded try searching through these guides to see if one explains how to do what you want.

-If there isn't a suitable guide then come and ask for help on [Discord](https://placeholder.software/discord).
+## Get Help

+If you're still stuck feel free to [ask for help](../Support).